-Refer to notes 2.12, 20 and 21 to the financial statements.
+Refer to notes 2.11, 18 and 19 to the financial statements.

-The Group's investment properties were stated at their fair values, totalling HK\$25,321 million as at 31 December 2018.
-The Group also had interests in three associates and twenty joint ventures totalling HK\$44,336 million, whose principal activities were holding overseas investment properties.
-The fair values of these investment properties, whether held by the Group directly or by associates or joint ventures, were mainly determined based on valuations by independent professional valuers.
+The Group's investment properties were stated at their fair values, totalling HK\$22,481 million as at 31 December 2019.
+The Group also had interests in twenty two joint ventures totalling HK\$44,506 million, whose principal activities were holding overseas investment properties.
+The fair values of these investment properties, whether held by the Group directly or by joint ventures, were mainly determined based on valuations by independent professional valuers.
 Such valuations involved significant judgments and estimates, including the valuation methodologies and the assumptions used.